Notice: The Bank of Princeton will be open for FIRST DRAW and SECOND DRAW applications on January 18, 2021 at 9:00am EST

 Important update

-- For clients who have already submitted a loan forgiveness application, we will continue to process your application unless you inform us that you would like to withdraw your application and reapply using the new application when it becomes available to you.
+• For clients who have already submitted a loan forgiveness application, we will continue to process your application unless you inform us that you would like to withdraw your application and reapply using the new SBA Form 3508S.
 Please note that applications which had already been submitted by the bank to the SBA cannot be withdrawn.

-- For clients who have not yet submitted a loan forgiveness application and wish to apply using the new form 3508S, please provide the information requested in the section above and send an email to PPPForgiveness@thebankofprinceton.com.
+• For clients who have not yet submitted a loan forgiveness application and wish to apply using the new SBA Form 3508S, please provide the information requested in the section above and send an email to PPPForgiveness@thebankofprinceton.com.
 Upon receipt of your email, a bank representative will email you a personalized link to your PPP loan forgiveness application accessible via our portal.

 For up-to-date rules for the SBA’s PPP loan forgiveness process, including your Covered Period, the type of costs that are eligible for forgiveness and what documentation you will need to submit as part of your application, please visit the SBA website.